COVID-19 Updates: State of public health emergency declared.

 - trades committees for all designated trades in Alberta

-Stakeholder feedback will help inform future regulations, policies and program changes under the proposed Skilled Trades and Apprenticeship Education Act introduced on April 13, 2021.
+Stakeholder feedback will help inform future regulations, policies and program changes under the Skilled Trades and Apprenticeship Education Act, which was introduced on April 13, 2021 and received Royal Assent on June 17, 2021.

-If passed, it would repeal and replace the Apprenticeship and Industry Training Act to make the system more flexible, reduce red tape and give Alberta’s workforce new tools to meet emerging challenges.
+The new Act repeals and replaces the Apprenticeship and Industry Training Act to make the system more flexible, reduce red tape and give Alberta’s workforce new tools to meet emerging challenges.

-Individuals and organizations selected to provide input will be contacted directly.
-If you are not selected, you can provide feedback on the Skilled Trades and Apprenticeship Education Act:
+Individuals and organizations selected to provide input were contacted directly.
+If you were not selected, you can provide feedback on the Skilled Trades and Apprenticeship Education Act:

 Email: [email protected]